alexpate/www/_drafts/5-things-consider-before-building-your-living-styleguide.md

 ---
 layout: post
-title:  "5 steps to take before building your living styleguide"
+title:  "5 things to consider before building your living styleguide"
 category: journal
 ---

 It's been about 6 months since we properly began to integrate our living styleguide ([Chameleon](/project/pusher-chameleon/)) into production projects.
 Before that, there was about a month or 2 of trying things out, scrapping them, and trying more things out.

-This article will provides a few lessons that we learnt that you can use as a checklist if you're planning to build out your own living styleguide.
+This article provides a few lessons that we learnt that you can use as a checklist if you're planning to build out your own living styleguide.

 * * *